 PayPal.
 If that is not possible, mail check payable to "Rabbinical Council of America”

-At least one recommendation must be submitted by a rabbinic faculty member of the applicant’s yeshiva with personal, first-hand knowledge of the applicant’s character and learning ability.
+At least one recommender must be a rabbinic faculty member of the applicant’s yeshiva with personal, first-hand knowledge of the applicant’s character and learning ability.

-An active congregational rabbi must request from least one of his local
+An active congregational rabbi must list at least one of his local rabbinic colleagues.

 It is preferred but not required that recommenders be RCA members.